 - Switch to the Memory tab and heavy resource-consuming app.

-They would be highlighted with a darker color. - Select unused and click on
+They would be highlighted with a darker color. - Select background apps and click the

-command. - We recommend you close the browser once all these apps have been closed.
+We recommend closing the browser once all these apps have been closed and relaunching to verify whether the not responding issue is fixed.

 - Launch Microsoft Edge and head over edge://extensions/.